 Your marketing also has to create and develop long-term and profitable relationships with those customers too, so they come back for more products and services in the future.
 To accomplish this goal of marketing, you will need to create, test, and then implement a very flexible strategy that can thusly respond to changes in customer perceptions and demand as the years go by and as tastes change.
 Your marketing strategy would also be considered very well put together if you can use it to investigate and scout out whole new markets that you can successfully target.

-The Benefits of Using Marketing Strategies
+Benefits of Marketing Strategies

 The benefit of a successful marketing strategy is that it seeks to target key consumer segments and groups.
 Being able to identify and locate these groups and their needs through market research, and then by addressing them more successfully than your competitors are doing, that should be the focus of your strategy and that will be where marketing can be most effective.